Retirement Living TIPS

 The cost of certain services is less expensive in off-peak periods.
 For example, products and services in the travel and hospitality industry drop during certain times of the year and month.
 So, when you travel for vacation, check out the alternative days that may not cost as much.
 After all, you are now retired so you have time on your hands.

 Speaking of vacations.
 It is every senior’s dream to travel around the world and see places when they retire.
-However, you have to cut this down to your means.
+However, frugal retirement demands that you cut this down to your means.
 You may have to reduce your vacations or limit your luxury trips.
 In addition, you don’t always have to stay in 5-star hotels.
 You may have to do some research to find the best deal but there are less expensive yet comfortable hotels around.

 Buy only what you need

 It is not advisable to keep buying ostentatious products to impress people.
 Buy only what you really need.
 Before buying anything, pause to ask yourself if you really need it.
 Ask yourself how you have been surviving without it.
 You may find out that you don’t really need it.
 For example, you don’t have to have the latest smartphone, when a slightly older model will most likely handle all your needs.